bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:44:46

-No, This is relatively simple.
+No, this is relatively simple.
 It's basically a Schnorr signature plus some small changes to that kind of algorithm.

 Speaker 2: 00:44:56